DEIB-GECO/PyGMQL/README.md

 [![Documentation Status](https://readthedocs.org/projects/pygmql/badge/?version=latest)](http://pygmql.readthedocs.io/en/latest/?badge=latest)

+## Examples
+In the [examples folder](./examples) are available the Notebooks and the scripts to reproduce the analysis presented in the manuscript.

 ## Docker image
 If you want to run some of the examples provided in the example folder you can directly install the PyGMQL docker image.